 - The average life of a dog depending on the breed can vary from 10 to 14 years.

 - Due to their amazing sense of smell, dogs are capable of differentiating and recognising odours.
 For this reason, they are used to sniff out drugs and weapons by anti-terrorist squads and police departments all over the world.

-- Dogs are known to have been domesticated about 15000 years ago as per available scientific evidence.
+- As per the available scientific evidence, dogs are known to have been domesticated about 15000 years ago.

 - Dolphins use whistling, clicking and other sounds to communicate with each other.

 - The Killer Whale or Orca is actually a type of a dolphin.